 Perhaps surprisingly, studies of tissue mechanics to date have largely been confined \emph{either} to the response of tissues to externally imposed stresses \emph{or}, separately, to phenomena arising from internally active processes.
 Crucially, however, most living tissues exist in a state where \emph{both} forms of driving work together in concert.
-For example, during Drosophila germband elongation, polarized acto-myosin contractility at the single cell level interacts with external stresses exerted by neighbouring tissues to result in an interplay of cells that causes the tissue to flow plastically in convergent extension~\cite{Wang_anisotropy_fly,Lefebvre_preprint}.
+For example, during Drosophila embryogenesis, polarized actomyosin contractility at the single cell level interacts with external stresses exerted by neighbouring tissues to cause the tissue to flow plastically in convergent extension~\cite{Wang_anisotropy_fly,lefebvre2023geometric}.
 During cancer progression, tumour cell collectives constantly experience mechanical stimuli such as compression and shear stresses from the surrounding extracellular matrix (ECM)~\cite{Northcott_fcell_review}.
-At the same time, tumour cells generating actomyosin contractility at the single-cell level.
-It has been shown that this interplay between external microenvironmental stresses and internal motility has been shown to be central to determining whether a tumour is jammed or unjammed~\cite{Ilina2020}.
+At the same time, tumour cells generate actomyosin contractility at the single cell level.
+This interplay between external microenvironmental stresses and internal motility has been shown to be central to determining whether a cell cluster is jammed or unjammed~\cite{Ilina2020}.
 Recent work on cancer migration also suggests that tumour fluidity depends not only on the single cell invasive potential (akin to our activity) but also on the compressive and shear stresses they experience due to the ECM~\cite{KANG2021103252}.

-With these motivations, in this work, we study theoretically the interplay of \emph{external} deformations that are applied globally to a tissue as a whole with \emph{internal} active stresses that arise locally at the cellular level due to cell motility.
-We elucidate in particular the way in which this interplay between globally external and locally internal active driving determines the emergent mechanical properties of the tissue as a whole.
+With these motivations, in this work, we elucidate in particular the way in which the interplay between globally \emph{external} and locally \emph{internal} active driving determines the emergent mechanical properties of the tissue as a whole.
+Model predictions point towards a framework for understanding the recently observed range of nonlinear rheological behaviors {\it in vivo}~\cite{Prakash2021,lefebvre2023geometric,Shelton2021_stress_drive_fluidization} and {\it in vitro}~\cite{Harris_PNAS_stretch,Pruitt_shear_elife}.
 For a tissue in the vicinity of a solid-fluid jamming/unjamming transition, we uncover a host of fascinating rheological phenomena, including yielding, shear thinning, continuous shear thickening (CST) and discontinuous shear thickening (DST).
-These model predictions point towards a framework for understanding the recently observed nonlinear rheological behaviors {\it in vivo}~\cite{Prakash2021,Lefebvre_preprint} and {\it in vitro}~\cite{Pruitt_shear_elife,Harris_PNAS_stretch}.